alexdebrie/serverless-dynamodb-backups/README.md

 # Potential improvements

 - **Better control on notifications?** We could implement email or SMS messages, as well as the ability to only notify on failures.
-- **Cleanup of old backups?** It could be nice to delete all backups older than X days to avoid being charged for backup storage.